fantatik3/fantatik3/README.md

 ### Hello world! 👋

-- 🔭 I’m currently with C++ / C# / DotNet on own private repositories.
+- 🔭 I’m currently working with C++ / C# / DotNet mostly on private repositories.
 - 🌱 I’m currently learning about Unity Engine.
 - 👯 I’m looking to collaborate on any kind of project that helps me evolve and continue learning.